konulmammadova/docker-crash-course/README.md

 #running after runnin image(when we have a container)
 CMD ["node", "app.js"]
 ```
-For creating image run in the same path with DockerFile:
+For creating image run in the same path with DockerFile(-t => tag):
 ```
-docker build -t myapp .
+docker build -t new_image_name .
 ```

 # lesson-6